Health Cares About Domestic Violence Day

 - Organize a training session or webinar for health care staff on DV screening and counseling.
 Download PowerPoint presentations from the Making the Connection: Intimate Partner Violence and Public Health Toolkit.

-- Collaborate with a local DV agency to hold a community awareness forum at the health center.
+- Collaborate with a local DV agency to hold a community awareness forum or DV101 training at the health center.
+Find your local DV agency here.

 - Invite a DV advocate, or survivor to speak at a brown bag lunch.
 Download the NRCDV's From the Front of the Room: A Survivor's Guide to Public Speaking.